grammyjs/auto-chat-action/src/README.md

 // Set the action to be sent until the update is processed ctx.chatAction = "typing";

-// To stop sending the chat action, simply set it to null ctx.chatAction = null;
+// To stop sending the chat action, simply set it to undefined ctx.chatAction = undefined;

 // You can change the chat action during update processing ctx.chatAction = "choose_sticker";